 03 of 10

-In addition to the two companies above from Long Beach and San Pedro, you can depart from Marina Del Rey and Newport Beach for Dinner Cruises or Champagne Brunch Cruises.
-There are also Friday Night Blues Dinner Cruises from Marina Del Rey.
+In addition to the two companies departing from Long Beach and San Pedro, companies depart from Marina del Rey and Newport Beach for dinner cruises and champagne brunch cruises.
+There are also Friday Night Blues Dinner Cruises from Marina del Rey.